 At Direct2Compensation you can be sure that we’ll work hard and that our specialist expert injury compensation solicitors will leave no stone unturned when it comes to processing your claim.
 However, don’t forget that there is much you, the claimant, can do to make sure your claim is settled as quickly as possible and that all of your costs and losses are included in your final settlement value.

-Although the hard work will be done by us, our specialist injury compensation solicitors and the 3rd party insurers, claimants who are pro-active, helpful, cooperative and retain a keen interest in what is happening, will stand the best chance of getting their claim settled more quickly, with their final settlement value adequately meeting the full extent of the injuries they have sustained, the pain and distress caused to them and any losses or costs incurred as a result of the accident in which they were injured.
+Although the hard work will be done by solicitors, claimants who are pro-active, helpful and retain a keen interest in what is happening will stand the best chance of getting their claim settled more quickly and for a larger amount.
+Importantly, their final settlement value will fairly match the full extent of their injuries, the pain and distress caused, and any losses or costs incurred as a result of the accident.

 Claimants who fail to interact properly with their solicitor, don’t answer queries in a timely manner, fail to provide useful information and fail to report things to the correct parties, stand a higher chance of their claim taking a longer time to settle or even failing.
 A little assistance from someone claiming injury compensation can make all the difference.
 We’ve previously covered how you can help your solicitor to settle your claim more quickly, but we thought it would be useful to list the top 5 things you can do to give your claim the best prospects of success.

 Record and report your accident and injuries